Sophie Evans (magician)

-Sophie Evans was an English magician who lived and worked mainly in Las Vegas.
+Sophie Evans (died May 2025) was an English magician who lived and worked mainly in Las Vegas.
 She worked regularly at the famous Hollywood Magic Castle, in the close-up room and the parlor, as well as onstage in the Palace.
 An international award-winning magician, she took the coveted Closeup Award in Australia in the mid-1990s, becoming the first woman ever to win an international award for close-up magic.
 She is best known in England for her work on the BBC's "Sorcerers Apprentice" magical TV series for children.

-She comes from an established English show-biz family that goes back 4 generations.
+Evans came from an established English show-biz family that goes back 4 generations.
 Her great-great-grandmother was a Gaiety girl; her great-grandfather a music hall performer and her grandfather was well-known stuntman and technical director, Rupert Evans.
 Other family members include actress Monica Evans, who understudied Joan Littlewood in Rhinoceros and later became become a Pigeon Sister in "The Odd Couple" and is the voice of Maid Marian in the 1973 film Robin Hood.

-Evans is a specialist in close-up and comedy magic, as well performing her burlesque-style magical-fire stage act.
+She was a specialist in close-up and comedy magic, as well performing her burlesque-style magical-fire stage act.
 She has opened for "The Amazing Johnathan" in Vegas, and often works with International Magician Kevin James as part of the Award Winning "Twisted Cabaret".
-She also acts as a magic and fire consultant.
+She also acted as a magic and fire consultant.

+Evans died from cancer in late May 2025.